 School awareness-raising sessions on violence against women

-The sessions cover many aspects of violence against women and girls from black and minority ethnic (BME) backgrounds, including honour-based violence, forced marriage, and sexual exploitation; how these issues affect young people; and what support is available to overcome them.
+The sessions cover many aspects of violence against women and girls from Black and minoritised communities, including honour-based violence, forced marriage, and sexual exploitation; how these issues affect young people; and what support is available to overcome them.

 Social Work students